backend-development/backend-development-textbook/source/apis.md

 ### HTTP Methods and Status Codes

+Use HTTP Methods (and Status Codes) as intended.

-The are two important distinctions
+Regarding the HTTP Methods there are two important distinctions:

 * the GET and HEAD methods should take no other action than retrieval.
 These methods ought to be considered **safe**.
 * The methods GET, HEAD, PUT and DELETE are idempotent: repeating the request will not change the end result (aside from error or expiration issues)